Why did we make ROVR? Because these days, loneliness is universal.

 Kyle's ROVR Profile

-Imagine a place where you can belong, be free, and be yourself.
-That's the kind of Social VR we want to see, and that's the kind of Social Network we're building.
+Imagine a place where you can truly be yourself, be free, and belong.
+That's the kind of Social VR we want to see, and that's the kind of social network we're building.